Verstappen wins first sprint race to claim British Grand Prix pole - RFI

 The Red Bull driver finished the 100km dash around Silverstone ahead of defending world champion Lewis Hamilton with Valtteri Bottas in the second Mercedes in third place.

-Verstappen went into the weekend with a 32-point lead over seven-time champion Hamilton who is hoping to capture an eighth British Grand Prix triumph on Sunday.
+Verstappen now has a 33-point lead over seven-time champion Hamilton who is hoping to capture an eighth British Grand Prix triumph on Sunday.

-"We were pushing each other hard as the tyres were blistering a lot," said Verstappen who collected three points for his win.
+"We were pushing each other hard as the tyres were blistering a lot," said Verstappen who collected three points for his win after seeing off his rival by 1.4secs.

 Hamilton took two and Bottas one.